astrom-tom/dfitspy/paper.md

 # Availability

-dfitspy is an GPL licensed software and the source code is available at https://github.com/astrom-tom/dfitspy.
+dfitspy is a GPL licensed software and the source code is available at https://github.com/astrom-tom/dfitspy.
 The full documentation is available at https://astrom-tom.github.io/dfitspy/build/html/index.html .

 # Acknowledgements